The short version

 Don't police need encryption to stay safe?

-This is the most common claim, but there's no documented evidence to support it.
+This is the most common justification, but there's no documented evidence behind it.
 In over 90 years of open police radio, there are zero verified cases of criminals using scanners to harm officers.
-Meanwhile, encryption has created documented problems: interoperability failures between agencies, information blackouts during emergencies, and reduced public trust.
+Encryption has created documented problems: interoperability failures between agencies, information blackouts during emergencies, and eroded public trust.

 Can I buy a scanner that decrypts encrypted radio?

-No. Despite what you might see advertised, no consumer device can decrypt encrypted police communications.
-Encryption uses military-grade algorithms that are mathematically impossible to break.
-The only solution is political: advocating for transparency policies that keep communications open.
+No. No consumer device can decrypt properly encrypted police communications.
+The algorithms involved are not breakable with off-the-shelf hardware or software.
+The only path to restoring access is political: advocating for policies that keep communications open.

-Police encryption often happens quietly, with minimal public input.
-Departments present it as a technical upgrade, and by the time anyone objects, the decision is already made.
+Police encryption typically happens quietly, with little public input.
+Departments call it a technical upgrade, and by the time anyone pushes back, the decision is already made and the equipment is installed.

-That's why your voice matters.
 You don't need to be an expert to ask for transparency.
 You don't need to own a scanner to care about emergency information.
-You just need to participate in local government - which is something every citizen has the right to do.
+Showing up to a city council meeting and asking questions is something every resident has the right to do.